pbhagyashri/bhagyashri-rails-portfolio-project/notes.md

 Task List :

+Genrate Models, Migrations, for, Restaurant, Review and User. -- Done

-Genrate Models, Migrations, Controllers, and Views for, Restaurant, Review and User.
+Genrate Controllers, and Views for, Restaurant, Review and User.

+Generate Routes for, Restaurant, Review and User.

+Genrate forms for, Restaurant, Review and User.

+User Partials

 User can create, edit and delete his or her own Reviews and Restaurants.
-User can not edit or delete other users Reviews or Restaurants.
+User can not edit or delete other users Reviews or Restaurants.  -- Done

 Restaurant has nested_attributes for reviews. called restaurant_attributes.